Helen Kane: Music

 Kane's career break came in 1927, when she appeared in a musical called A Night in Spain.
-It ran from May 3 through Nov 12, 1927, for a total of 174 performances, at the 44th Street Theatre in New York City.
+It ran from May 3 through November 12, 1927, for a total of 174 performances, at the 44th Street Theatre in New York City.
 Subsequently, Paul Ash, a band conductor, put Kane's name forward for a performance at New York's Paramount Theater.

 Kane's first performance at the Paramount Theater in Times Square proved to be her career's launching point.
 She was singing "That's My Weakness Now", when she interpolated the scat lyrics "boop-oop-a-doop".
 This resonated with the flapper culture, and four days later, Helen Kane's name went up in lights.

 In Oscar Hammerstein's 1928 show Good Boy, she first introduced the hit "I Wanna Be Loved by You".
 Then it was back to the Palace, as a headliner for $5,000 a week.
 She rejoined her friends from vaudeville, The Three X Sisters (formerly The Hamilton Sisters and Fordyce) for one night.
 In a 1935 live stage performance, she harmonized with their unique banter to a novelty tune, "The Preacher and the Bear".

-Kane had excellent diction, intonation, and timing, learned during her apprenticeship in vaudeville.
-Her songs have a strong word focus and capitalize on her coquettish voice.
-She blended several fashionable styles of the late 1920s.
+Kane blended several fashionable styles of the late 1920s.
 These included scat singing, a kind of vocal improvisation, and also blending singing and speech.
 Sprechgesang ("speech-song") was fashionable at this time in Germany's Weimar Republic in both nightclubs and in serious music.

 Kane recorded 22 songs between 1928 and 1930.
 After 1930 and up to 1951, she recorded four sides for Columbia Records in addition to the Three Little Words soundtrack single recording of "I Wanna Be Loved by You".

 She also recorded four songs that comprise a 1954 MGM 45Ep entitled "The Boop Boop a Doop Girl".